Devante-cyber/Prevent-error-based-SQL-injection-LAB/README.md

 $password = $_POST['password'];

-The input is saved to a file.
+-The input is saved to a file.

 fwrite($file, $username);